survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Babel tips

-There are other possible [`.babelrc` options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
+There are other possible [`.babelrc` options](https://babeljs.io/docs/en/options) beyond the ones covered here.
 Like ESLint, `.babelrc` supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format meaning you can include comments in your source, use single quoted strings, and so on.

 Sometimes you want to use experimental features that fit your project.
-Although you can find a lot of them within so-called stage presets, it's a good idea to enable them one by one and even organize them to a preset of their own unless you are working on a throwaway project.
 If you expect your project to live a long time, it's better to document the features you are using well.

 ## Babel plugins

-Perhaps the greatest thing about Babel is that it's possible to extend with plugins:
+Perhaps the greatest thing about Babel is that it's possible to extend with plugins.
+Consider the following examples:

 - [babel-plugin-import](https://www.npmjs.com/package/babel-plugin-import) rewrites module imports so that you can use a form such as `import { Button } from "antd";` instead of pointing to the module through an exact path.
-- [babel-plugin-import-asserts](https://www.npmjs.com/package/babel-plugin-import-asserts) asserts that your imports have been defined.
-- [babel-plugin-jsdoc-to-assert](https://www.npmjs.com/package/babel-plugin-jsdoc-to-assert) converts [JSDoc](http://usejsdoc.org/) annotations to runnable assertions.
-- [babel-plugin-log-deprecated](https://www.npmjs.com/package/babel-plugin-log-deprecated) uses `@deprecate` annotation to add `console.warn` to functions that have it.
-- [babel-plugin-annotate-console-log](https://www.npmjs.com/package/babel-plugin-annotate-console-log) annotates `console.log` calls with information about invocation context, so it's easier to see where they logged.
-- [babel-plugin-sitrep](https://www.npmjs.com/package/babel-plugin-sitrep) logs all assignments of a function and prints them.
 - [babel-plugin-transform-react-remove-prop-types](https://www.npmjs.com/package/babel-plugin-transform-react-remove-prop-types) removes `propType` related code from your production build.
 It also allows component authors to generate code that's wrapped so that setting environment at `DefinePlugin` can kick in as discussed in the _Environment Variables_ chapter.
 - [babel-plugin-macros](https://www.npmjs.com/package/babel-plugin-macros) provides a runtime environment for small Babel modifications without requiring additional plugin setup.